micmejia/bible-dump/AMPC/Luke/Luke 7.md

-Profound _and_ reverent fear seized them all, and they began [^e]to recognize God _and_ praise _and_ give thanks, saying, A great [^f]Prophet has appeared among us!
+Profound _and_ reverent fear seized them all, and they began to recognize God _and_ praise _and_ give thanks, saying, A great Prophet has appeared among us!
 And God has visited His people [in order to help and care for and provide for them]!